Notice Of OFAC Sanctions Action

 Key Questions

-How might this affect international businesses?
+How will this affect international companies?

 Source: primary